celo-org/docs/blog/16-03-23-create-deploy-and-mint-your-eRC223-contract-on-celo-with-hardhat/create-deploy-and-mint-your-eRC223-contract-on-celo-with-hardhat.md

 }

 ```
+***Note: [Here](https://github.com/Julius170/hardhat-ERC223-token-contract) is a link to the project on github, while following along the codebase in this tutorial.***

 - First, the contract defines an interface called "IERC223" which includes the standard functions that an ERC223 token should implement, such as `name`, `symbol`, `total supply`, `balance of`, and `transfer`.